 Someone is already doing the thing you want to do.
 And they’ll probably talk to you if you ask.
 Fight the urge in your body to reinvent every wheel you come across.
 Then you will find one that really needs to be reinvented a little, own the crap out of it.

 —Zach Ashburn, CFP®, Reach Strategic Wealth

-Whether it’s compliance, marketing, or portfolio management–you don’t have to create it from scratch.
+Whether it’s RIA compliance software, marketing, or portfolio management–you don’t have to create it from scratch.
 The most successful entrepreneurs know it takes a village to launch a business.
 This includes having the right people to turn to for advice.

 Membership communities such as Onyx Advisor Network and Advisor Growth Community are two great places to connect with your peers.
 You’ll meet advisors who have walked the path you’re on now.
 They can share their experience and pitfalls they faced, potentially saving you from making the same mistakes.
-These communities are also excellent for networking and connecting with experts who can help support you in various parts of your business.
-Or, you will find an incredible mentor you can lean on when you need extra support if you ever get overwhelmed.
+These communities are also excellent for networking and connecting with experts who can help support you in various parts of your business especially marketing for RIAs.
+Or you will find an incredible mentor you can lean on when you need extra support if you ever get overwhelmed.

 Get clear on why you’re breaking away, what that entails, and what your offering will be.

 It’s imperative to be clear on why you want to leave your existing situation and start your own business.
 Knowing this will keep you motivated and focused and ensure you’re going independent for the right reasons.
 Plus, getting this right at the beginning will make you successful in the long run.
 Your why will help you stay on track and build a company that reflects your intention for starting an RIA compliance software, from the clients you work with to your marketing to your fee structure.